OAT 30th Annual Show & Competition

 Large Lifesize (larger than a coyote), Small Lifesize (coyote or smaller)

-Fish Skin Mount, Fish Skin Mount Group*, Fish Reproduction, Fish Reproduction Group*
+Fish Skin Mount, Fish Reproduction

 Reptiles